Aadharsh-Geethagovindan/BreakPoint.exe/README.md

 ******************
 How To Download
 ******************

+Option 1:
+Click on the green code drop down button near the top right, and click "Download ZIP"

+Extract the folder if it was downloaded as a .zip archive.

+Double-click BreakPoint.exe to launch the game.
+Note: If Windows SmartScreen prompts you, click “More info” → “Run anyway” to proceed.

+Option 2:
-Opne Git Bash and Navigate to an open folder in your local machine.
+Open Git Bash and Navigate to an open folder in your local machine.
 Clone the repository:
 git clone https://github.com/Aadharsh-Geethagovindan/BreakPoint.exe